cjnaz/cjnfuncs/configman.md

 - More than one `config_item()` may be created and loaded.
 This allows for configuration data to be partitioned as desired.
 Each defined config is loaded to its own instance-specific `cfg` dictionary.
 Only one config_item() instance should be considered the primary, while other instances should be tagged with `secondary_config=True`.
-Logging setups are controlled only the primary instance.
+Logging setups are controlled only by the primary instance.
 Also see the loadconfig() `import` feature.
 - Initially in _user_ mode, after the `set_toolname()` call, `core.tool.log_dir_base`
 (the log directory) is set to the `core.tool.user_data_dir`.